New to Telerik UI for BlazorStart a free 30-day trial

 • Calling MCP tool telerik_blazor_assistant (in Cursor)

-3. Grant the Telerik tool permission to run for this session, workspace, or always.
+3. Grant the Telerik tool permission to run for the current session, workspace, or always.

-To increase the probability of the Telerik MVC Server being used, or to call it without the need to mention "telerik" explicitly, add custom instructions to your AI-powered tool.
+To call the Telerik MCP server without the need to type Telerik or #telerikBlazorAssistant explicitly, add custom instructions to your AI-powered tool.
 Here are examples for GitHub Copilot and Cursor.

 Sample Prompts

-The following list describes how your prompts may look like:
+The following list describes how your prompts may look like.
+Check the Prompt Library for more examples.

 • "Telerik Generate a Blazor Grid with sorting and paging enabled.
 Bind the Grid to a Person model and provide dummy data."